silaspe/maths/docs/rand.md

 .

-I hope you have a good Monday!
+I hope you have a good Monday and labor day!